vensarip/azure-content/articles/hyper-v-recovery-manager-capacity-planner.md

-1. Make a list of all Hyper-V virtual machines that will need to be enable for replication and the corresponding primary Hyper-V hosts/clusters.
+1. Make a list of all Hyper-V virtual machines that will need to be enabled for replication and the corresponding primary Hyper-V hosts/clusters.

 2. Group primary Hyper-V hosts and clusters into one of the following